|Approved by||Vice Chancellor, November 1999|

 |Sponsor||Director of Human Resources|

-The purpose of this Policy is to define the circumstances in which staff members enrolling in tertiary study might be eligible for study assistance funded by the University.
+To define the circumstances in which staff members enrolling in tertiary study are eligible to apply for study assistance.

 This policy applies University wide.